timplunkett/meghanandtim.us/wedding-party/index.md

 ---
 layout: page
-title: About us
+title: Wedding Party
 ---

-## The Wedding Party
+# The Wedding Party

 #### Kimberly Palagyi, The Maid of Honor